SpilledMilkCOM/DBDefence/README.md

 * Can we install an already encrypted DB using a DAK pack?
 * Can somebody impersonate an IIS APPPOOL user?
   * All a moot point if the authentication is done through their API.
+* Is there an API to check if the database is or not encrypted.
+  * Check the list of databases?

 ## 📚 REF: